GigaOM/go-newrelic/readme.txt

 Each blog in a multi-site installation is tracked separately, using the name of the blog as the app name.

-Follow Gigaom at https://github.com/gigaom/ and http://kitchen.gigaom.com
+Fork this project from https://github.com/gigaom/go-newrelic , and follow Gigaom at https://github.com/gigaom/ and http://kitchen.gigaom.com

 == Installation ==